 Every Monday evening from 6pm to 9pm.

 Sick of paying for repairs, want to know more, or just tired of that squeaking sound that your chain keeps making?
 This is for you!
 Bring your bike to fix, clean or just to give it a check over.
-This is an open workshop session for women and transgender, to share knowledge and skills in a friendly, informal atmosphere.
+This is an open workshop session for women to share knowledge and skills in a friendly, informal atmosphere.

 We have volunteers on hand to help you learn and mend your bike, we also have lots of Bike maintenance books and resources*.